zephyrproject-rtos/zephyr/doc/subsystems/logging/system_log.rst

 This API can be deactivated through the Kconfig options, see :ref:`global_kconfig`.
-This aproach prevents impacting image size and execution time when the system log is not needed.
+This approach prevents impacting image size and execution time when the system log is not needed.

 Each of the four ``SYS_LOG_X`` macros correspond to a different logging level,